 - substantiates your skills.
 Certification from a hands-on institution will far outweigh those received from cheap online courses.
 Dog training is more than reading a book or listening to a podcast.
 Dog training is hands-on, baby!

 Certainly.
 There may be some review, depending upon the depth of your current knowledge.
 However, we have had students from other trainer schools attend our courses and learn far more than was received elsewhere.
 Our instruction gives the student a wealth of information necessary to be competent in his/her field and operate at the height of his/her potential.
 Some of the advanced courses will require the student to have some background in training (at least the equivalent of our Behavior and Obedience course).

 I have NO training experience.
 Can I still take your courses?

 No training experience is necessary.
 Our foundational course – Canine Behavior and Obedience – is designed to begin with the basics and mold the student into a certified trainer.
 Students who take their studies seriously and apply themselves will have no trouble grasping and implementing the concepts given.
 Some of the advanced courses will require the student to have some background in training.
 However, most of our advanced courses also include the Behavior and Obedience course in order to set a solid foundation for proficient training methods.

 May I bring my own dogs to the course?

 Yes, each student may bring up to 2 dogs of their own.
 Each student has the option of training their own dogs during the course.
 This is a win-win situation for both students and their dog/s.
+Dogs must be at least 8 weeks old, current on vaccinations, and are not required to be altered.
 These dogs can be trained as far as you can take them during the course.
 In fact, some students bring along a dog to train and sell thereafter, which pays for some or all of their tuition.
 Students are to be responsible for the actions of their dogs while on campus.
-We will have eager participants available to train for those who cannot bring their own dogs.
+For those who do not bring their own dogs, we will have eager participants available to train during the course.